jacebenson/cedar/docs/docs/how-to/gotrue-auth.md

 ## Wrapping Up

-We've configured GoTrue with Redwood Auth, created a Sign Up page, a Sign In page, a Sign Out button, and added auth links to our layout.
+We've configured GoTrue with Cedar Auth, created a Sign Up page, a Sign In page, a Sign Out button, and added auth links to our layout.
 Nicely done!

 Thanks for tuning in!